nextgis/docs_ngweb/source/collector.rst

 Data collection form
 ---------------------

-Data collection form can be uploaded to Web GIS using `Formbuilder <https://docs.nextgis.com/docs_formbuilder/source/workflow.html>`_.
-If you have a pre-made NGFP file you can create a form in the Web interface of your Web GIS.
+Data collection form can be uploaded to Web GIS using `Formbuilder <https://docs.nextgis.com/docs_formbuilder/source/workflow.html>`_ and create a layer with it (plus, optionally, a Web Map and and a Collector project).

+Also you can add a form to the layer in the Web interface.
 Open the resource page of the layer for which you want to add a form.

 Press **Create resource** and select "Form".